moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Requirements
 ============
-This plugin requires Moodle 2.3+
+This plugin requires Moodle 2.4+

 Changes
 =======
+2013-02-18 - Check compatibility for Moodle 2.4, add module icons to course news, fix language string names to comply with language string name convention
 2013-01-18 - Bugfix: Block didn't read configuration from config_plugins database table properly 2012-12-21 - Block now uses config_plugins database table instead of config table.
 You will have to set all block settings again, sorry about that!
 2012-12-21 - Small CSS improvement